Faculty

 Netemeyer’s research has appeared in Journal of Consumer Research; Journal of Marketing Research; Journal of Marketing; Journal of Applied Psychology; OBHDP; Marketing Science; American Journal of Public Health; American Journal of Psychiatry; and others.
 He is a co-author of two textbooks pertaining to measurement and psychometrics, and is a member of the editorial review boards of Journal of Consumer Research; Journal of Marketing; and Journal of Public Policy & Marketing.

-Visiting Assistant Professor Anthony Palomba teaches leadership communication and data visualization in Darden’s MBA program and management communication in the MSBA program.
+Professor Palomba teaches leadership communication and data visualization in Darden’s MBA program and management communication in the MSBA program.
 His teaching interests focus on how business professionals can present data results and actionable insights to key stakeholders through storytelling.

 During his doctoral studies, he worked with Nielsen, researching how millennials consume and use entertainment and media content, products, and services.
 His first position after earning his Ph.D. was as a research manager at Ipsos, where he conducted market research for HBO, Facebook, Fox Sports 1, CNN, and Sesame Street, among others.
 He has also independently collaborated with Bravo, WPLR 99.1, and WWE, among other firms.